The “Superfood” Conundrum: How Someone’s Superfood May Not Be So Super for You

 Broccoli isn’t the only contender.
 There are many superfoods that sometimes just don’t do a super job of getting digested in your gut – or worse – getting digested in the wrong kind of ways.

 That’s what makes Viome’s personalized recommendations so important.
 You don’t know what kind of hand you were dealt, or what your next hand will be.
 But with Viome, following your own specific recommendations is kind of like keeping an ace up your sleeve with each new hand.
 You’ll learn what superfoods you should jump on, which to avoid, and how to incorporate tons of other healthy options into your diet.
-By following your recommendations, you can start to make real changes to your gut health, and through frequent testing watch the evolution in your gut microbiome unfold.
+By following your recommendations, you can start to make real changes to your gut health, and through frequent testing watch the evolution of your gut microbiome unfold.

-And don’t be surprised when, after you send in your retest you’re dealt a whole NEW list of superfoods, including some foods that were once on your “Minimize” or even “Avoid” lists.
+And don’t be surprised when, after you send in your retest you’re dealt a whole NEW list of Superfoods, including some foods that were once on your “Minimize” or even “Avoid” lists.
 It simply means you’re doing it.
 You’re taking control over your health and getting your microbes to work for you.